NormanDunbar/TraceCollier/README.md

 ### Visual C++/Visual Studio

 Just don't!
 Trust me, you don't need the grief.
-It's not like TraceMiner2 uses anything non-standard, just plain old C++ and the Standard Template Library, for maximum portability.
+It's not like Trace Collier uses anything non-standard, just plain old C++ and the Standard Template Library, for maximum portability.
 But then again, I did mention standards didn't I?
 That's a problem with Microsoft.

 Honestly, try it if you want to.
-I haven't.
-TraceMiner of old needed so many changes to basic C code just to make it even think about compiling with Visual Studio, it's just not worth it.
+I haven't. ~TraceMiner~ of old needed so many changes to basic C code just to make it even think about compiling with Visual Studio, it's just not worth it.

 Plus, I haven't even tried! :-)

 #### Borland 10.1 compiler

 ````
-cd TraceMiner2-master
+cd TraceCollier-master
-bcc32c -o bin\TraceMiner2.exe TraceMiner2\*.cpp
+bcc32c -o bin\TraceCollier.exe TraceCollier\*.cpp
 ````

 #### CodeBlocks IDE

-There is a project file in the `SourceCode\TraceMiner2-master` folder, named `TraceMinder2.cbp`.
+There is a project file in the `SourceCode\TraceCollier-master` folder, named `TraceCollier.cbp`.
 Open that and select `Build->Build` or press CTRL-F9 to do the same.
-The executable will be found in `SourceCode\TraceMiner2-master\bin\ReleaseXX` when it has completed.
+The executable will be found in `SourceCode\TraceCollier-master\bin\ReleaseXX` when it has completed.
 (XX is 32  or 64 depending on your chosen build target.)

 The build options in the project file allow you to compile Debug and/or Release versions for 32 and/or 64 bit Linux using the TDM 64/32 bit version of the g++ compiler for Windows.